 Restival returns to the Arizona Desert for its second year of transformational experiences and awesome connections with the Navajo people.
 Last year was an outstanding premiere – everyone had an incredible time, they returned home with a rejuvenated zest for life and a new group of friends.
 By the end of Restival, you knew everyone’s name and this year will be no exception.

-We have changed the programming slightly, to include additional creative endeavours and once in a lifetime Navajo experiences including a trip to the local area with a Navajo Elder visiting secret places and sacred spaces to unlock stories from the beginning of time.
+This year includes more creative endeavours and once in a lifetime Navajo experiences including a trip to the local area with a Navajo Elder visiting secret places and sacred spaces to unlock stories from the beginning of time.

 The accommodation in full eco-lux splendour, with excellent facilities, washrooms, bedding, lighting and a turn down service every night.
 An eco-luxe hotel in the desert, with miles and miles of uninterrupted views – one of the world’s most beautiful vistas in pure silence.